 - Click Via this Form and follow the prompts.

-It’s a lengthy process, but shouldn’t take more than 10 minutes, unless you want to write an essay about your experience with PIA.
+It’s a lengthy process, but it shouldn’t take more than 10 minutes, unless you want to write an essay about your experience with PIA.
 And when it’s done, you won’t need to pay another penny.

-Should you use the PIA free trial?
+Should you use the PIA free trial in 2020?

 Hopefully, by now you have a good idea of what Private Internet Access has to offer.
 Overall, it’s definitely part of the VPN elite, and it has plenty of strong points.